andrijanaojdanic/simple-os-kernel/README.md

 # simple-os-kernel
-Simple, but completely functional kernel for multithreaded os with support for time sharing.
-C++
+Implementation of simple but completely functional kernel for multithreaded os with support for time sharing C++
+College project